Experimental Model 2 submachine gun: Mukden Type 2

 A variant developed by Chinese communist forces using blueprints originally sent to the Mukden Arsenal in Manchukuo in 1944.
 Adapted to chamber .45 ACP instead of 8×22mm Nambu and used in the Chinese Civil War.
-It featured several superficial design changes, such as a different stock, foreend, and bolt handle design.
-However, mechanically, it was identical to the Japanese Model 2A.
+The Mukden Type 2 was also used in limited numbers by the Chinese People's Volunteer Army during the Korean War, several examples were captured by American forces.
+It is sometimes referred to generically as the Chinese .45 (11.43 mm) submachine gun.